 Americans showed only mild interest in this form of entertainment until "The Battle of Gettysburg" cyclorama opened on October 22, 1883, in Chicago.
 Construction on the Cleveland Cyclorama began in April 1886 after cycloramas of Civil War battles proved to be hugely popular in Chicago, New York, Boston, and other large cities.
 Eager to cash in on the financial success, Cleveland capitalists put forth the twenty thousand dollars necessary to build the Cyclorama and employ artists to paint the enormous panoramic canvases.

 On November 6, 1886, the Cleveland Cyclorama opened with "The Battle of Missionary Ridge and Lookout Mountain."
 Not all of the cyclorama shows in Cleveland were of Civil War battles, however.
 In August 1890, management went a different direction and began showing "Jerusalem on the Day of the Crucifixion."

 In the mid-1890s the public began to lose interest in the Cyclorama.
 "The Battle of Gettysburg" was the last of the shows featured at Cleveland's Cyclorama before its doors were permanently closed on January 3, 1895.
 A year later, the Cyclorama space was used for a bicycle-riding school.
-The Lennox Building was later torn down to make way for the Union Commerce Building in 1924.
+The Lennox Building was later torn down in 1921 and replaced in 1924 by the Union Trust Building.